-The average lifespan of a cat can range from 11 – 15 years.
-Many factors determine just how long a cat will live.
+The average lifespan of a cat can range from 11 – 15 years, but many factors determine just how long a cat will live.
 One survey which followed 118,016 cats attending 90 practices in England found the average lifespan of a cat is 14 years.
-The most common causes of death in cats under five was trauma, followed by viral disease and respiratory disease.
-The most common cause of death in cats over five years was kidney disease.
+The most common causes of death in cats under five was trauma, followed by viral disease and respiratory disease and the most common cause of death in cats over five years was kidney disease.

 Related: How old is a cat in human years?

 The survey highlights several factors which can increase or decrease the lifespan of cats; these include the following:

 - Lifestyle (indoors/outdoors) – Outdoor cats have a lower mortality than indoor cats due to dangers from cars, dog attacks, parasites and infectious disease

 - Genetics – Mixed breed cats lived on average 14 years, while purebred cats live on average 12.5 years.
 The Birman, Burmese, Siamese and Persian lived as long as the mixed breed cats.
 The Bengal, Abyssinian, Ragdoll, Maine Coon and British Shorthair breeds showed reduced longevity.